moshix/3270BBS/README.md

 Built using the [go3270](https://github.com/racingmars/go3270) library by **racingmars**.

+## Code Page Support

+We support code page 1047 thruout the application.
+You can enable optional code page 310 with F2 in main menu to have overlay boxes drawn with graphical elements for much better look.
+Emulators known to support CP310 are: x3270, c3270, Glink3270, Vista3270, pw3270.

 ## Roadmap

 **User Web Pages:** If the web server is enabled and a user has a Note called **Public**, its content will be displayed at `http://3270bbswebsite/username`